hmatzner/text-classification/README.md

 different files.
 - `variables.py`: This file includes functions that simplify the process of reading and saving variables.
+- `preprocess_data`: This file executes the first preprocessing step by creating and saving the dataframe `df_text` that will be needed in all three approaches.
 - `preprocessing.py`: This file includes functions for the preprocessing of all three approaches.
 - `eda.py`: This file includes functions to perform exploratory data